jeosol/hello-world-docker/README.markdown

 After cloning the repository, we can proceed to build the two Docker images as described below.

-### Build REPL-based image:
+### Building the REPL-based image:
-To build a REPL-based image, i.e., we drop into a repl when the container is run, issue the following command:
+This image is built such that when we run the container, we are dropped into a Common Lisp REPL.
+The version of the image is build using the following command.
 ```
 make hello-world-repl-image
 ```